 One world, 7 billion people, 193 sovereign states, over 6,000 (Non-)Governmental Organizations, 1,000s of multinationals, all tied up in complex processes of dis/integration, cooperation, and conflict.

 International Relations as a discipline is almost a century old.
-Different interpretations exist about its origins, but the general field of IR emerged in response to the consequences of power politics in Europe, culminating in the First World War, and in response to specific research questions within Political Science.
+About its origins, different interpretations exist, but in general, IR emerged in response to the consequences of power politics in Europe, culminating in the First World War, and in response to specific research questions within Political Science.
 IR in Europe started as an interdisciplinary project, IR in Groningen still follows this tradition.

-Building on the interdisciplinary Bachelor in International Relations & International Organization, this specialization of the Master International Relations offers a comprehensive study in theory and practice.
+International Relations and International Organization, a track of the Master's in International Relations, offers a comprehensive study in theory and practice.
 Theretofore, IRIO uses a 'self-service' model.
-Besides the mandatory course on advanced theory and the master thesis, you can select from specialized capita and research seminars in four essential areas of International Relations: International Security, International Political Economy, European Integration, and Global Governance.
-Moreover, to prepare for an international career you can organize an internship at a public or private organization in the field of international relations, where you can apply your knowledge and skills in a 'real-time' environment.
+Besides the mandatory course on advanced theory and the master thesis, you can select from specialized capita and research seminars in five essential areas of Internationals Relations: International Security, International Political Economy, European Politics in a Global Perspective, Geopolitics & Connectivity, and East Asian Studies.
+Moreover, to prepare for an international career you can organize a placement at a public or private organization in the field of international relations, where you can apply your knowledge and skills in a 'real-time' environment.

 The Master's track IRIO offers: (a) flexibility in the selection of courses, enabling students to design a study program tailored to their needs and interests; (b) a research-led and policy-oriented curriculum taught by a committed staff; (c) reserves room for a career-oriented placement that excellently prepares graduates for the labor market and (d) provides excellent preparation for a variety of positions related to the broad field of international relations.